f5devcentral/f5-agility-labs-waf/docs/waf141/module1 - ipi and geo/lab1 - ipi/lab1.rst

 Create Your 1st L3 IPI Policy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 An IPI policy can be created and applied globally, at the virtual server (VS) level or within the WAF policy itself.
-We will follow security best-practice by applying IPI via a Global Policy to secure layer 3 device-wide and within the layer 7 WAF policy to protect the App by inspecting the HTTP X-Forwarded-For Header.
+We will follow security best-practice by applying IPI via a Global Policy to secure Layer 3 device-wide and within the Layer 7 WAF policy to protect the App by inspecting the HTTP X-Forwarded-For Header.

 .. image:: images/ipi_options.png
   :width: 600 px

 In this first lab, we will start by enabling a Global IPI Policy; much like you would do, as a day 1 task for your WAF:

 #.
-RDP to Linux Client and launch Google Chrome Browser. **Do not click multiple times**.
+RDP to the Linux Client and launch Chrome Browser. **Do not click multiple times**.
 It can take a few moments for the browser to launch the first time.

 #.
 Click the **F5 Advanced WAF bookmark** and login to TMUI. admin/<password>.

 #.
 On the Main tab, click **Local Traffic > Virtual Servers** and you will see the Virtual Servers that have been pre-configured for your lab.
-Essentially these are the listening IP's that receive requests for your application and proxy the request to the backend "real" servers.
+Essentially, these are the listening IP's that receive requests for your application and proxy the request to the backend "real" servers.

 | You will see 3 Virtual Servers: